Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: From property H2 to H1 for Sp(4,R) .

 \begin{thm} Let $\rho:\Gamma_g \to \Sp(4,\mathbb{R})$ be a $\{1,2\}$-Anosov representation that satisfies property $H_2$.
 The representation $\rho$ must satisfy property $H_{1}$. \end{thm}

 \begin{proof}

-Let $\rho$ be a $(1,2)$-Anosov representation that satisfies property $H_2$.
+Let $\rho$ be a $\lbrace 1,2\rbrace$-Anosov representation that satisfies property $H_2$.
 By Theorem \ref{thm:MaximalH_n}, $\rho$ is maximal.
-Because of Lemma \ref{lem:Order4Points}, there exists some distinct points $(x,y,z)$ in $\partial \Gamma_g$ such that the quadruple \eqref{eq:OrderPoints} is cyclically ordered.
+Because of Lemma \ref{lem:Order4Points}, there exist a triple of distinct points $(x,y,z)$ in $\partial \Gamma_g$ such that the quadruple \eqref{eq:OrderPoints} is cyclically ordered.
 This is for instance the case in the right part of Figure \ref{fig:IllustrationCircles}.

 Let $(u,v,w)$ be a triple of distinct points on $\partial \Gamma_g$ that is oriented as $(x,y,z)$.
 These two triples are joined by a continuous path in the space of disjoint triples in $\partial \Gamma_g$.
-Along this path, the cross ratio of the point \eqref{eq:OrderPoints} is defined and cannot vanish, because of Lemma \ref{lem:DistinctPoints}.
+Along this path, the cross ratio of the points \eqref{eq:OrderPoints} is defined and cannot vanish, because of Lemma \ref{lem:DistinctPoints}.
 Hence the cross ratio of these points stays negative.
 In particular for every triple of distinct points $(u,v,w)$ that are oriented in the circle $\partial\Gamma_g$ as $(x,y,z)$, the following $4$ points are cyclically ordered:

 In particular ${w}^3_\rho\cap{u}^2_\rho\neq {v}^3_\rho\cap {u}^2_\rho$, therefore the following sum is direct :

 Since this expression is invariant if one exchanges $v$ and $w$, this holds for all triple $(u,v,w)$ of distinct points in $\partial \Gamma_g$.
 Therefore property $H_3$ holds for $\rho$.
 Finally, because of Proposition \ref{prop:H_n-k}, property $H_1$ holds for $\rho$.